 This is exactly why testing and monitoring your Messenger chatbot is so important, MKJ reminds us.
 It's not a set-and-forget tool.
 It's an experience, and you can't know for sure how people will react to it until they try it out.

-To help with the process of testing and optimizing, MKJ's marketing agency team uses these no-code Chatfuel tools:
+To help with the process of testing and optimizing, MKJ's chatbot development agency team uses these no-code Chatfuel tools:

 - A/B Test plugin, to split-test two different variants of a particular section of your chatbot

-- Inline stats, to see at a glance if users are dropping off at any point during the flow, and to pinpoint exactly where
+- Built-in stats, to see at a glance if users are dropping off at any point during the flow, and to pinpoint exactly where

 - Send Analytics Events to Facebook plugin, to visualize your chatbot sales funnel to monitor its performance